Kong/docs.konghq.com/app/enterprise/2.1.x/kong-for-kubernetes/deployment-options.md

 (the [kong-enterprise-edition][enterprise-bintray] proxy image) supports DB-less operation and is recommended for all deployments.

-_These repositories require a login.
+_This repository requires a login.
 If you see a 404, log in through the [Kong repository home page](https://bintray.com/kong) first._

 ### Migrating to 2.1.x